Egypt's Morsi to face new trial on terror charges

 Mohammed el-Damati, a defense lawyer for the Brotherhood, denounced the new trial - and those already started - as "political," aiming to give a legal veneer to the crackdown.

-In the statement, the prosecutor said that after Morsi's ouster, "the Brotherhood and those terrorist groups carried out explosions and attacks against the military forces and police in Sinai to terrorize Egyptians and create chaos."
-It said the aim was to incite civil war, restore Morsi to office and "reclaim the Brotherhood's grip" on power.
+After Morsi's ouster, "the Brotherhood and those terrorist groups carried out explosions and attacks against the military forces and police in Sinai to terrorize Egyptians and create chaos," the statement said, adding that the aim was to incite civil war, restore Morsi to office and "reclaim the Brotherhood's grip" on power.

 Hamas, which rules the Palestinian Gaza Strip territory bordering Egypt's Sinai, called the allegations "dangerous" and said it was being targeted.

-"Hamas has never been involved in Egypt's internal affairs and all evidence has shown that we had nothing to do with Egypt's internal affairs," it said in a statement.
+"Al evidence has shown that we had nothing to do with Egypt's internal affairs," it said in a statement Wednesday.
 "We work to protect Egypt's borders and its national security, which is our national security."

 Government officials had warned of attempts to create chaos on the day of the referendum, and state media reported that as many as 200,000 members of the security forces will be assigned to protect polling stations nationwide.

-Maggie Michael in Cairo and Ibrahim Barzak in Gaza contributed to this report
+Ibrahim Barzak in Gaza contributed to this report.